Understand Acne And How To Treat It

 Dr. Cabral: We advise patients to stick to a regular routine when it comes to washing and using products with acne fighting ingredients, such as a benzoyl peroxide wash.
 Journaling or keeping a diary to track triggers that lead to breakouts and acne is also strongly recommended, as it can help patients and their doctors to identify causes and help avoid triggers.

-Additional acne treatments offered at CSI include*:
+Additional acne treatments offered at California Skin Institute include:

 - N-Lite Pulsed Dye Laser